evanlin96069/ika/doc.md

 var a = 69;
 "%d\n", a;
 ```
-Declare variables using `var`. ika does not have explicit types; all variables are 32-bit integers.
+Declare variables using `var`. ika does not have explicit types; all variables are 32-bit signed integers.

 Variables can also be declared without initialization.